The Great Global Cleanup

 Clean Miami Beach hosted a massive cleanup, removing over 3,100 pounds of trash from the environment with 185 dedicated volunteers.
 In this cleanup, volunteers collected and audited the garbage to find out what all the trash was made from.

 There was no surprise in finding that the majority of the waste was made of plastic; they collectively removed nearly 1,000 plastic water bottles, hundreds of grocery bags, thousands of pieces of plastic and foam (which degrade into tiny toxic pieces that are difficult to remove called microplastics and enter our food and water and ultimately us), four shopping carts, and one voodoo doll.
-Yes, you heard that right, one voodoo doo.
+Yes, you heard that right, one voodoo doll.

 What’s more frightening than voodoo dolls?
 New studies that have found countless associations with microplastics and human health issues, from cancer to immune disorders, many of them outlined in our report, Babies vs. Plastics.